Special Assessment Tax Liens

 When a certain property has the opportunity to benefit from a public project, the municipality may levy charges against the property.
-These charges are known as special assessments.
+These charges are known as special assessment tax liens.
 Public governing bodies typically levy special assessments for projects like infrastructure improvements, but homeowner’s associations and other private organizations can also charge special assessment fees.

 At Florida Lien Search, we understand the importance of knowing any and all existing charges on a property.
 These hidden charges can prevent you from closing real estate transactions on a property, severely delaying your sales timeline and costing you money you didn’t expect to spend.
 Our efficient search process can identify any special assessment charges that are associated with your property, allowing you to know about existing charges and not let them take you by surprise.